+The incidence of colon cancer is increasing by 2% each year in the younger group.
 Analysis of dietary data obtained from 1171 patients with metastatic colorectal cancer who were enrolled in a large cohort study called the Cancer and Leukemia Group B (Alliance)/SWOG 80405 study, found that daily consumption of a few cups of coffee (caffeine-rich or decaffeinated) may be associated with improved survival, reduced deaths and cancer progression.
-However, this association is not a cause-and-effect relationship and is not sufficient for making recommendations for the metastatic colorectal cancer patients.
+However, this association is not a cause-and-effect relationship and is not sufficient for recommending coffee for the metastatic colorectal/colon cancer patients.

-> Coffee and Caffeine
+Coffee and Caffeine

 Coffee is one of the most popular drinks across the world.
 It is known to contain many phytochemical components, one of which is caffeine.
 Millions of people across the world enjoy caffeinated beverages and foods such as coffee, sodas, soft drinks, tea, health drinks and chocolate.
 Caffeine is known to have antioxidant and anti-inflammatory properties.
 Caffeine may also increase insulin sensitivity of tissues.
 Kahweol, another component in coffee also has anti-inflammatory and proapoptotic effects that may reduce the progression of cancers.

 In the past few decades, researchers have gained interest in understanding the health impact of drinking coffee and whether drinking Coffee rich in caffeine can contribute to anti-cancer activities.
 Most of the observational studies mostly found it to be not harmful.